The Role of Technology In the FIFA Club World Cup

 Electronic Performance & Tracking System

-An Electronic Performance & Tracking System is another major technology used in the 2018 World Cup.
 The role of this technology in The FIFA Club World Cup is to make proper decisions.
 The system includes a variety of communication equipment and tools for both teams.

 Two optical tracking cameras are used to track players and balls.
 The live footage from both cameras is also sent to analysts.
 This allows for real-time interaction, which can be used to inform their decisions during matches.

-Wrapping up
+Wrapping Up

 Well, here’s the guide you should know about the role of technology in the FIFA Club World Cup.